Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Characteristics of order PDEs

-called the \emph{symbol} of $\E$ by many authors (herewith we prefer to use the term ``symbol'' only for the function determining $\E$).
+called the \emph{symbol} of $\E$ by many authors\footnote{Herewith we prefer to use the term ``symbol'' only for the function $F$ determining $\E$, and not for $\E$ itself.
+The two things, however, are the same, if one just regards $F$ as a the ($3\Rd$ order) dif\/ferential operator def\/ining the equation $\E$.}.
 Obviously, vertical tangent spaces can be naturally assembled into a linear bundle